bhavishyagoyal12/pinecoders.github.io/resources/README.md

 [WolfBot](https://wolfbot.org/) can receive TV alerts via Email or Webhook URL and trade on 25+ cryptocurrency exchanges.
 Supported alerts include buy/sell (limit and market orders), as well as more advanced order types such as stop-loss and trailing-stop.

+[PickMyTrade](https://pickmytrade.trade/) can receive TradingView alerts via webhook and send buy/sell orders to Tradovate. iy have Trade copier as well so with single alerts you can trade into multiple accounts .
+It support demo account trading as well

 <br>